“We’re moving to containers, but should we use ECS or EKS?”

 Control plane API latency | Very low | Low

-In most real-world scenarios, performance differences are negligible.
+In most real-world scenarios, the performance differences don’t matter.

 The convergence trend: ECS becoming more like Kubernetes